RasmusApell/KDE-Arch-Solar-Wallpaper/README.md

 - Automatically changes wallpaper every 5 minutes
 - Uses solar time calculations for accurate day/night transitions
-- Supports 4 wallpaper states: sunrise, day, sunset, and night
+- Supports 10 wallpaper states (0-9) for smooth transitions
-- Customizable transition periods with fixed 10:00 AM sunrise end
+- Uses image 0 at sunrise start and image 9 at sunset start
+- Evenly distributes images 1-8 throughout the day
 - Works on all displays and activities in KDE Plasma 6
 - KDE Plasma 6 compatible